jayalloyd/jayalloyd/README.md

 🎯 Career switcher leveraging prior professional skills + hands-on coding projects

-📚 Currently focused on strengthening my Data Structures and Algorithms skills in Java.
+📚 Currently focused on strengthening my Data Structures and Algorithms skills in Java,, while also exploring the **MERN stack** through personal projects and advanced concepts.

 🤝 Open to collaborating on remote projects and open-source contributions